 Choosing a personal trainer qualification can take a lot of time.
 We've made it easier by compiling a list of all the courses and providers, along with information to help you decide.
 Check out our complete list of personal trainer courses.

 As regards how much time is required to become a personal trainer, the answer is – it depends.
 There are many paths up a mountain and there are many possibilities when it comes to choosing a training course to become a qualified PT.
 The most popular route is actually the shortest and that is to do a full-time course at one of the training academies.
-Typically you would attend from 9am to 5:30pm five days a week with homework to do in the evening.
+Typically you would be learning from 9am to 5:30pm five days a week with homework to do in the evening.
 This represents your first commitment challenge.
 This method can provide you with a Level 3 Certificate in as little as 4 weeks and is fine if you have the money and the time.
 It’s also good if you like being in a classroom environment and interacting with other students.

 If, like most people, you have a full-time job, and can’t just take four weeks off, then there’s the possibility of part-time study.
 Some course providers offer the chance to do a Level 3 course over 12 weekends, so the whole course can be completed in 3 months.
-You’ll still be with other students and have the guidance of a qualified tutor in the room.
+You’ll still be learning with other students and have the guidance of a qualified tutor in the room.